day8/re-frame/docs/SubscriptionsCleanup.md

    @(rf/subscribe [:time-str])])
 ```

-That means we must write a `time-str` subscription:
+Which, in turn, means we must write this `time-str` subscription handler:
 ```clj
 (reg-sub
   :time-str